95ellismle/Orbital-Visualiser/README.md

 + Try parallelising again! (maybe this means only parallelising the python part and not the VMD part)

-+ Add support for other rendering engines e.g. Jmol, pymol etc... (maybe learn/implement own openGL renderer -might be quite a big task!)
++ Add support for other rendering engines e.g. Jmol, pymol etc... (maybe learn how to implement own openGL renderer -might be quite a big task!)